tempestCognitor/ld38-unbreakable/README.md

   * Make _different_ level music for each level

 Misc ideas:
+---
 * +/-1 effect
   * There's going to be a level above and a level below you, after the first level.
   * Will you affect the level below?
     * Does killing the things below you hurt your chances on the current level? * If you lose at a level, do you go back to the previous one?

+Future ideas/Out of Scope
+---
+* Refactorings!
+  * At the moment the AI has several different behaviours, that trigger different things based on the context, so a given 'behaviour' is spread out among many contexts.
+Would be good to group all the behaviour's behaviours together in one class, and register callbacks or something?